vijayrami/Magelearn_CustomFee/README.md

 # Magelearn_CustomFee
-Add Extra Fee to customer for each order based on fixed amount or percentage amount at Checkout Magento2
+AddA Magento 2 module that adds custom extra fee to customer for each order based on fixed amount with or without tax at checkout.

 https://webkul.com/blog/display-custom-price-fee-checkout-cart-summary-total-magento2/